Background

 So the utopia is fake, and indeed it ends badly, simply because people were not required to make choices and therefore didn't bother to find out the full and true information.

-The narcissist puts you in this condition.
 Don't inquire.
 Don't ask questions.
 Don't learn the truth.
 Don't explore.
 Don't challenge.
 Don't criticize.
 Don't disagree.
 Don't pursue truth and reality.
 Close your eyes.
 Fall back.
 I will catch you.
 Trust me.
 Trust me.
 Trust me to take over your mind, to snatch it, to hijack it, to become your mind.
 Outsource yourself to me.
 Disappear.
 Vanish and mesh.
 Fuse.
 Merge.
 Let me regress you to the time when you were one with your mother, the symbiotic phase.

 Finally, the Truman Show encapsulates the most virulent attack on capitalism in a long time.

-Grady, thoughtless money machines in the form of billionaire tycoon producers exploit Truman's life shamelessly and remorselessly in the ugliest display of human vice possible.
+Greedy, thoughtless money machines in the form of billionaire tycoon producers exploit Truman's life shamelessly and remorselessly in the ugliest display of human vice possible.

 The director indulges in his control mania.
 The producers indulge in the monetary obsession.
-The viewers on both sides of a senior screen.
+The viewers on both sides of a cinema screen.
+Yes, we too indulge in voyeurism.
+The actors vie and compete in the compulsive activity of furthering their petty careers.

 It is a repulsive canvas of a disintegrating, selfish world, atomized.